huaminghuangtw/Evergreen-Notes/Permanent-Notes/intentional-living.md

 > _“I don’t want to get to the end of my life and find that I just lived the length of it.
 I want to live the width of it as well.” — Diane Ackerman_

 > _“One day your life will flash before your eyes.
 Make sure it’s worth watching.” — Gerard Way_

+> _“Tell me, what is it you plan to do with your one wild and precious life?” — Mary Oliver_

 ---